 When the evening comes, walk around the Jardin Albert I. Right in the heart of Nice, these gardens have cute little fountains which lit up at night, playgrounds for children, few scattered benches and of course, many flowers and plants.

 Leave old Nice behind and make your way towards airy boulevards, contoured with French baroque architecture.
 Walk on the Ave Jean Médecin and marvel at all the French shops, perfect for any fashionista.

 After learning so many of Nice's secrets, we ended our day by having a well-deserved dinner in a Japanese Restaurant called Arito.
 We enjoyed a large variety of sushi and fresh sashimi.

-During our stay in Nice, we dedicated a whole day walking around Parc du Mont Baron, then took the small, hilly streets towards Jardin du Monastère de Cimiez.
+During our stay in Nice, we dedicated a whole day walking around Parc du Mont Boron, then took the small, hilly streets towards Jardin du Monastère de Cimiez.

 To celebrate such an epic walk, I recommend going back to the Old Town and finding Fenocchio Glacier, to enjoy Nice's best Italian gelato.
 Here, we discovered such a great variety of gelato, we spent 20 minutes deciding what flavours we want to try.
 If you are feeling adventurous, pick the rosemary, lavender, viola or even the olive flavoured gelato.
 You should also reward yourself with a nice glass of wine and a well-deserved meal.

 In the space of a few days, Nice really managed to captivate us.
 It's a city full of surprises and many dimensions.
 We walked around old Italian style streets, strolled on large Parisian boulevards, encountered baroque, modern and Mediterranean architecture, ate delicious gelato, sushi and seafood, drank sake, beer and fine wines.